Compact Groups of Galaxies in Sloan Digital Sky Survey and LAMOST Spectral Survey: I. The Catalogs

 \section{Summary}

-In this paper, we present two catalogues of CGs identified from the SDSS main sample galaxies ($14.00 \leq r \leq 17.77$) supplied with a significant fraction of redshifts from alternative surveys (e.g. LAMOST spectral survey and GAMA).
+In this paper, we present two catalogs of CGs identified from the SDSS main sample galaxies ($14.00 \leq r \leq 17.77$) supplied with a significant fraction of redshifts from alternative surveys (e.g. LAMOST spectral survey and GAMA).
 Our motivation is to take the advantages of additional redshifts and maximize the final CG sample for statistical studies in next.
-Similar as \citet{2018AA...618A.157D}, our CG selection algorithm combines the advantages of two traditional CG selection algorithm, the photometric Hickson Criteria and spectroscopic FoF method, so as to avoid possible selection biases in either low or high redshifts.
-Our final genuine CG catalogue (cCGs) contains 6,144 $N \geq 3$ groups with 19,465 member galaxies, and 8,022 CG candidates (pCGs) catalogue with 25,135 members, \textit{which are the largest spectroscopic CG catalogues to date}.
-We perform a detailed comparison of our CG catalog with other available CG catalogues (S15, MLCG and HMCG).
+Similar to \citet{2018AA...618A.157D}, our CG selection algorithm combines the advantages of two traditional CG selection algorithms, the photometric Hickson Criteria and spectroscopic FoF method, so as to avoid possible selection biases in either low or high redshifts.
+Our final genuine CG catalog (cCGs) contains 6,144 $N \geq 3$ groups with 19,465 member galaxies, and 8,022 CG candidates (pCGs) catalog with 25,132 members, which are the largest spectroscopic CG catalogs to date.
+We perform a detailed comparison of our CG catalog with other available CG catalogs (S15, MLCG, and HMCG).
 The difference and improvement of our CG selection algorithm are mainly reflected in the following way:

-\begin{enumerate} \item We extend the richness criterion to include the galaxy triplets. \item We select the CGs in redshift slices, which prevents low-z CGs being rejected if using photometric galaxy sample only. \item We do not require $\Delta m \leq 3$ for CG members, which significantly enlarges the sample size.
-The resulted inhomogeneity of the CG sample could be corrected in future statistical studies. \item We keep all possible CG candidates in our pCG catalogue, which could be identified with further new redshifts. \end{enumerate}
+\begin{enumerate} \item We extend the richness criterion to include the galaxy triplets. \item We select the CGs in redshift slices, which prevents low-$z$ CGs being rejected if using photometric galaxy sample only. \item We do not require $\Delta m \leq 3$ for CG members, which significantly enlarges the sample size.
+The resulting inhomogeneity of the CG sample could be corrected in future statistical studies. \item We keep all possible CG candidates in our pCG catalog, which could be identified with further new redshifts. \end{enumerate}

-With this large cCG sample and new CGs replenished from the pCGs with future new redshifts (e.g. from LAMOST complementary galaxy sample, \citealt{2016RAA....16...43S}), in our next work, we will perform a detailed statistical study on the physical nature of the CGs, e.g. dynamics, environment and member galaxy properties etc..
+With this large cCG sample and new CGs replenished from the pCGs with future new redshifts (e.g. from LAMOST complementary galaxy sample, \citealt{2016RAA....16...43S}), in our next work, we will perform a detailed statistical study on the physical nature of the CGs, e.g. dynamics, environment, and member galaxy properties etc.

-\acknowledgments This work is supported by National Key R\&D Program of China (No. 2019YFA0405501), National Natural Science Foundation of China (No.11573050 and 11433003) and Cultivation Project for LAMOST Scientific Payoff and Research Achievement of CAMS-CAS.
+\acknowledgments This work is supported by National Key R$\&$D Program of China (No. 2019YFA0405501), National Natural Science Foundation of China (No.11573050 and 11433003) and Cultivation Project for LAMOST Scientific Payoff and Research Achievement of CAMS-CAS.